Is your bank ghosting you? Charging fees out of the blue? Do you feel like you’re settling instead of looking for “the one”?

 If you’re looking to keep these accounts separate, you could consider opening a new account at a different bank or financial institution.

 You might’ve been floored by the rates and specials you had when first signing up with your current bank, but if you notice peers getting better features with other institutions, then maybe it’s time to move.

 This could be ATM-fee reimbursement, a better online portal, and mobile check deposit, or overdraft fee forgiveness.
 If you feel like you’re missing out on special features with your current bank, then take a look around to see what other institutions offer.
 You might be surprised by what you’ll find.

 Wouldn’t we all like to make money just for putting our cash in a financial institution?
 Most offer some kind of APY (annual percentage yield), for using their services.
 The thing is, APYs can vary dramatically depending on where you’re banking or managing your money.

 It might be only the difference of a few dollars a year, but hey, if you’re considering a new financial institution, take note of their APY as compared to your current institution.

 Another Reason to Switch

-If the signs are pointing you in a new direction, you might consider trying SoFi Money®.
-With an APY of 0.20%, no fees, and the ability to use any ATM worldwide that accepts Mastercard® and SoFi will reimburse you for the fees, it could be the perfect match you’re looking for.
+If the signs are pointing you in a new direction, you might consider trying SoFi Checking and Savings®.
+With a 1.25% APY, no fees, and ATM fee reimbursement, it could be the perfect match you’re looking for.